-All of ICC’s latest rules and standards, including model contracts and Incoterms® 2010, are available to purchase from the ICC Store.
+All of ICC’s latest rules and standards, including model contracts and Incoterms® 2010, are available to purchase from ICC Knowledge 2 GO.
 There is also a wide range of practical guidelines and reference works including the ‘Dossier’ series of publications from the ICC Institute of World Business Law.
 Some of the best-known publications are available in more than 30 languages.

 A different ICC publication will benefit from the 20% reduction each month.
-Keep an eye on the ICC Store for further special offers.
+Keep an eye on the ICC Knowledge 2 GO for further special offers.

 Each year ICC offers training to help professionals address the main problems that arise in international contracts and use ICC model contracts to effectively negotiate and draft contracts of quality.
 The next training is set to take place from 23-26 June in central Paris.